Pakistani intelligence community: Federal Investigation Agency

 Established in 1947 as "Special Police Establishment (SPE)", the Federal Investigation Agency (more popularly known as FIA) was later reformed under its current name and structure in 1974 by the Government.
 The FIA is a principle investigative intelligence service and mandate to take initiatives against the foreign or national elements working against the national interest of the country.
 It is a civilian intelligence service working under the Ministry of Interior.
 Its Director-General is appointed by the Prime Minister of Pakistan.

 Defence intelligence services

 In Pakistan Armed Forces, there are three active-duty uniformed intelligence services.
-The Air Intelligence reports directly to the Chief of Air Staff and the Air Force leads the appointment of the director-general of the AI.
+The Air Intelligence reports directly to the Chief of Air Staff and the Air Force leads the appointment of the director-general of the Air Intelligence (AI).
 The Naval Intelligence (NI) also directly under the Chief of Naval Staff, responsible for gaining knowledge on threats on sea and marine vicinity.
 The NI also used by the Pakistan Marines to conduct their operations.
 The Military Intelligence is tasked with taking initiatives against counterinsurgency (COIN) operations, identifying and eliminating sleeper cells, foreign military agents and other anti-Pakistani elements within Pakistan.
 It is under the Chief of Army Staff.